kvchitrapu/vidyut-py/README.md

 Vidyut, our high-performance Sanskrit toolkit, is implemented in Rust.
-Rust is a wonderful language, but it is not right for all scenarios, and it is not a language that many programmers know already. `vidyut-py` provides friendly Python bindings on top of Rust so that you can use Vidyut more easily.
+Rust is a wonderful language, but it is not right for all scenarios, and it is not a language that many programmers know already.

-In general, our Python API is lightweight and mirrors the underlying Rust API, with minor change to be more Pythonic.
+`vidyut-py` provides friendly Python bindings on top of Rust so that you can use Vidyut more easily.
+Our Python API is lightweight and mirrors the underlying Rust API, with minor change to be more Pythonic.

 Installation